sueszli/blog/choosing a note taking app.md

 notion and obsidian are the best choices – and they both have their own strengths and weaknesses.

-- notion is fun and convenient: it has the least mental overhead
+- notion is fun and convenient: it has the least mental overhead and gets the job done
-- obsidian is meant for larger projects: it’s best when you want to work on large files
+- obsidian is meant for larger projects: it’s best when you want to work on large projects and files